 Summer of the Big Bachi (Bantam/Delta, March 30, 2004) is Naomi's first mystery.
 The book, a finalist for Barbara Kingsolver's Bellwether Prize, was also nominated for a Macavity mystery award.
 The completion of the novel was made possible by support from the California Community Foundation's Brody Arts Award; Hedgebrook in Whidbey Island, Washington; Pacific Asian Women Writers-West; UCLA Extension Writers' Program; and again, the Milton Center, which has since moved to Seattle, Washington.

 Receiving a starred review from Publishers Weekly, Summer of the Big Bachi has been included in the trade magazine's list of best books of 2004, as well as the best mystery list of the Chicago Tribune.
 Gasa-Gasa Girl, the second Mas Arai mystery, received a starred review from Booklist and was on the Southern California Booksellers' Association bestseller list for two weeks in 2005.
 Most recently Snakeskin Shamisen, the third in the series, was released in May 2006.
 In April 2007 it won an Edgar Allan Poe award in the category of Best Paperback Original.
 She has short stories published in a number of anthologies, including Los Angeles Noir (Akashic, May 2007), A Hell of a Woman: An Anthology of Female Noir (Busted Flush Press, December 2007), and The Darker Mask (TOR, January 2008).
 In the summer of 2008 her first middle-grade book, 1001 Cranes, was released by Random House's Delacorte imprint in hardback and came out as a Yearling trade paperback in June 2009.
 It was recognized with an Honorable Mention award in Youth Literature by the Asian/Pacific American Librarians Association.
 The fourth Mas Arai mystery, Blood Hina, was published in hardcover March 2010 by St. Martin's/Thomas Dunne Books.
 Trade paperback and new ebook version were released in 2013 by Prospect Park Books, the publisher of the fifth installment, Strawberry Yellow.
-The first book in Naomi's new mystery series for Berkley Prime Crime featuring a 22-year-old LAPD bicycle cop, Murder on Bamboo Lane, will be released in April 2014.
+The first book in Naomi's new mystery series for Berkley Prime Crime featuring a 23-year-old LAPD bicycle cop, Murder on Bamboo Lane, was released in April 2014.
+The second installment, Grave on Grand Avenue, will be published in April 2015.

 Naomi and her husband Wes make their home in Southern California.
 Her mystery serial, "Heist in Crown City," appeared in Asahi Weekly in Japan two times a month.
 She leads a number of writing workshops and taught a bilingual writing class at the Japanese Retirement Home in Los Angeles, organized by Poets & Writers, Inc. and funded through an NEA grant.
 Naomi served as chapter president of the Southern California chapter of the Mystery Writers of America in 2010.